differentpla-net/differentpla-net.github.io/_posts/2006-11-16-unable-to-open-web-project.md

 Sometimes this is caused by broken permissions, by "broken" HTTP handlers -- e.g. that map the temporary file created by VS to somewhere else.

 More often, though, Visual Studio is just f*cked up.
-If no other poking around resolves the issue, you should simply delete the <tt>%USERPROFILE%\VSWebCache</tt> directory.
+If no other poking around resolves the issue, you should simply delete the `%USERPROFILE%\VSWebCache` directory.